Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/README.md

 # Before You Begin

 **IMPORTANT**: First, set up the Vitis™ unified software platform and install the VCK190 base platform.
-Follow the instructions in the [Vitis Software Platform Release Notes and Installation Guide](https://docs.xilinx.com/r/ug1393-vitis-application-acceleration/Installation).
+Follow the instructions in the *Vitis Software Platform Release Notes* (v2021.2).

 Before you begin this tutorial, run the following steps: